Prehistory of Manila: Paleolithic age

-The Neolithic Age
+Neolithic age

 This age is also known as the New Stone Age where there was an evident shift from hunting and gathering to the establishment of permanent settlements.
 The most significant change which took place during this period is the Agricultural Revolution.
 New tools also evolved which brought more efficiency to man.
 They created more refined and advanced tools.
 Complexity was also seen in their methods of making weapons.
 Just like in Paleolithic stage, there is still no sufficient evidence that man settled at the vicinity of Manila proper and established permanent habitation sites.
 The regions surrounding Manila showed considerable evidences of tools particularly in caves and rock shelters.
 The existence of shell adzes was also noted during this period.

 During this period, the last of the four glacial period had already ended.
 Land bridges were already covered with the rising water level.
 The islands in the Philippines became separated, more or less as they are now.
 The Manila bay shoreline went back to the foot of Guadalupe Tuff.

 The technology of tool making is more evidently developed that before.
 There was consistency in the method of manufacture; tools were with more definitive form which was achieved through secondary retouching.
 Tools gained more permanence.
 Tools had a distinctive attribute of a more elongated form and the working edge was situated on one edge, and the body had shape that is more symmetrical.

 In the vicinity of Manila, signs of the Neolithic life has been found but not in the area itself because it was still a developing delta which is not a desirable permanent habitation.
 In the higher areas, Dr. H. Otley Beyer has uncovered present city evidences of Neolithic culture.
 To name a few, stone adzes had been found in the old provincial building in the province of Rizal, in Pasig.
 There were also a few rare shouldered adzes dated 2000 years BC, together with ‘Luzon Ridged Adze’ in the river valley of San Juan, the upper Novaliches and Marilao valleys.